linux-kdevops/kdevops-history/docs/the-gen-nodes-ansible-role-terraform.md

 The `gen_nodes` ansible role is used to let us generate certain target files we need upon bringup.
 The amount of files it generates will depend on the features you have enabled.
-For cloud environments terraform is supported ans the following files are generated:
+For cloud environments terraform is supported and the following files are generated:

   * The `KDEVOPS_NODES` file: defines which nodes to create